-The University of Central Missouri is in compliance with all 50 states to offer university-level online programs.
+The University of Central Missouri is in compliance with all 50 states to offer undergraduate online degree completion programs and graduate online programs.

 Note This information is subject to change.
-If you have concerns or questions, please contact UCM Online at 1-660-543-4984.
+If you have concerns or questions, please contact Vicki Orcutt at email@example.com or call 1-660-543-4984.

 We want you to have the best educational experience possible in your time as a student with the University of Central Missouri.
 However, if you have a compliant, follow the steps listed below: